ccorgz/ccorgz/README.md

 U can check more about me in my website https://ccorgz.com.

-Or, if u want to talk a bit, reach me at the Nexus Community Disccord server: https://discord.gg/VtZ2Xz6ZCU
+Or, if u want to talk a bit, reach me at the Nexus Community Discord server: https://discord.gg/VtZ2Xz6ZCU

 <!--
 **ccorgz/ccorgz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.